Tony continues his odyssey through a mysterious dream-world, while AJ and Vito

 - Finn feels intimidated when he runs into Vito at the hospital.
-Vito gets a bit intense and handsy with the young man, and its tough to tell if the gangster wants to fuck, marry or kill him – maybe all three.
+Vito gets a bit intense and handsy with the young man, and it is tough to tell whether the gangster wants to fuck, marry or kill him—maybe all three.
 (Meadow displays her usual delusion when she assures her boyfriend that Vito is harmless.)
 I think this must be the first time the two are seeing each other since Finn stood Vito up at the baseball game in episode 5.09.
 Finn, of course, will soon provide the eyewitness account that confirms Vito’s homosexuality to the other mobsters.

 - Malapropisms are such an integral part of the series that this episode is actually named after one.

 - It was in episode 5.13 that Tony described his predicament to Silvio, “You got no idea what it’s like to be Number One.
 Every decision you make affects every facet of every other fuckin’ thing.
 It’s too much to deal with almost.”
 Silvio assumes the responsibility of being Number One in this episode, and he would certainly agree with Tony’s description.

 - I love how this episode gets so many little details at the hospital right.
 Anyone who has spent time in an ICU would recognize these details: having to sneak outside-food in, the callousness of some of the staff, the conversations about where you parked the car, the disproportionate number of Asian doctors and nurses…

 - Gotta love Paulie: he just scored a major payday with the Colombian thing (worth upwards of $200,000?) but he’s still clipping coupons for Band-Aids.